Ronn Carroll

 Ronn Carroll is an American actor known primarily for his work on Broadway, with over twenty credits to his name.
 Career highlights include Oklahoma!, directed by Trevor Nunn, How to Succeed in Business Without Really Trying with Matthew Broderick, and two productions of Annie Get Your Gun with both Ethel Merman and Bernadette Peters.
 He appeared with Tyne Daly in the 1990 revival of Gypsy.
 Other Broadway credits include the original casts of On Golden Pond, Crazy for You and Steel Pier.
-His appearances at Lincoln Center include A Man of No Importance with Roger Reece, Room Service with John Lithgow and Richard Thomas, Woody Allen's The Floating Light Bulb, and Carousel with John Raitt.
+His appearances at Lincoln Center include A Man of No Importance with Roger Rees, Room Service with John Lithgow and Richard Thomas, Woody Allen's The Floating Light Bulb, and Carousel with John Raitt.